blovetree/blovetree.github.io/_posts/2019-12-24-OS-Travel-Prework.markdown

 5、(optional) make any kernel config changes: `make menuconfig`

-6、如果不是第一次更换内核，`make clean`
+6、(如果不是第一次更换内核) `make clean`

-7、To apply a patch, run: `git apply <name>.patch`
+7、(To apply a patch) run: `git apply <name>.patch`

+8、(optional) You need to backport patches to the 3.0.7 and 3.1.7 kernels to fix compatibility issues that prevent booting.
+The patches can be found here(https://github.com/LinuxPerfStudy/ExperimentSetup/tree/master/boot_patches).

-8、build the linux-image and linux-header: ``make -j `getconf _NPROCESSORS_ONLN` deb-pkg LOCALVERSION=-custom`` custom可以换成任意英文或者数字 (Newer kernels can be compiled on Ubuntu 16 without a problem; some older kernels need to be compiled using Ubuntu 14 for libc compatibility)
+9、(大概要用1h?)build the linux-image and linux-header: ``make -j `getconf _NPROCESSORS_ONLN` deb-pkg LOCALVERSION=-custom`` custom可以换成任意英文或者数字 (Newer kernels can be compiled on Ubuntu 16 without a problem; some older kernels need to be compiled using Ubuntu 14 for libc compatibility)

-9、Change to one directory level up: cd ..
+10、Change to one directory level up: cd ..

-10、install the custom kernel, run: `sudo dpkg -i *.deb`
+11、install the custom kernel, run: `sudo dpkg -i *.deb`

-11、`sudo reboot`
+12、`sudo reboot`

 ---